 The feed system is notoriously unreliable.

-If you’re simply looking for an
+If you’re simply looking for a

-inexpensive string trimmer for a small yard, the Greenworks 21212 will do the job.
+good inexpensive string trimmer for a small yard, the Greenworks 21212 will do the job.

 For anyone dealing with thick and persistent weeds this is not the right machine.

 This is an entry level trimmer with few bells and whistles.

 Toro 51480 Corded Electric Trimmer/Edger The Toro name has been synonymous with quality for decades and their 51480 trimmer and edger lives up to their fine reputation.

 This machine can be purchased for less than $75 and it

 will cut a 14-inch path with each pass and it’s one of the lightest machines on the market at slightly more than 6 lbs.